lordoran/port-scanner/README.md

 Please note that this is not an exhaustive list, and there are several other port scanning tools available.

-!!!Please note that this classification is subjective and based on the perceived level of customization and flexibility offered by the port scanners.
-The actual level of configuration flexibility may vary based on the specific versions and settings of the respective tools.!!!

 ## 6.Ability to identify services associated with open ports

 ## 7.Result filtering options: Display only open ports, closed ports, or both

 ## 10.Support for scanning IPv4 and/or IPv6 networks
 ## 11.Ability to scan the complete range of ports (0-65535) or a specific set of ports
 ## 12.Ability to ignore well-known ports